 Ineligible products and services.
 USAC may determine that one or more of the products and services included in your funding request are not eligible for discounts.
-As we mentioned in the March 7 SL News Brief, your reviewer will contact you if your request must be modified or denied.
+Your reviewer will contact you if your request must be modified or denied.
 You will have an opportunity to respond and your response will be included in the review of your application.